idafchev/Ring0x00/_posts/2020-07-25-EKANS_analysis.md

 ```

 ## <a name="29_encrypted_files"></a> 2.9 Encrypted files
----
 The structure which is appended to the end of the encrypted files is shown below.
-At the end the “EKANS” signature is appended and before that is the size of the gob structure in little-endian format.
+At the end the `“EKANS”` signature is appended and before that is the size of the gob structure in little-endian format.
 ![file format](https://idafchev.github.io/blog/assets/images/ekans/ekans_screenshot37a.png){: .align-center}

 The coloured regions in the picture are as follows: